 The final step is that we must make a decision.
 Many textbooks use the terminology that we either accept or reject the null hypothesis.
 If we accept the null hypothesis, mathematically this means that we do not have enough data to invalidate the hypothesis; however, in terms of decisions this is a decision that the null hypothesis is true.
 This mismatch between the mathematics and the corresponding decision is one source of controversy about hypothesis testing.
-Similarly, if we reject the null hypothesis, mathematically this means that the data (or more extreme data) would be observed under the assumption of the null hypothesis with low probability; however, in terms of decisions this a decision that the null hypothesis is false.
-Furthermore, the framework in many textbooks for accepting or rejecting the null is to use a significance level α .
+Similarly, if we reject the null hypothesis, mathematically this means that the data (or more extreme data) would be observed under the assumption of the null hypothesis is false.
+Furthermore, the framework in many textbooks for accepting or rejecting the null is to use a significance level $\alpha$ .
 If the p-value is above (below) the significance level, then we accept (reject) the null.

 There is an additional source of controversy in this final step.
-What significance level α should we use to make decisions?
+What significance level $\alpha$ should we use to make decisions?
 The smaller the significance level, the more stringent the test is in terms of requiring greater amounts of evidence to reject the null.
-In many sciences, it is customary to use $\alpha=0.05$ or $\alpha=0.01$.
-(In particle physics, it is common to choose a significance level of roughly $\alpha=5\times 10^{-7}$.)
-One might ask what is the significance of the significance levels $\alpha=0.05$ or $\alpha=0.01$?
+In many sciences, it is customary to use $\alpha = 0.05$ or $\alpha = 0.01$ .
+(In particle physics, it is common to choose a significance level of roughly $\alpha = 5 \times 10^{-7}$ .)
+One might ask what is the significance of the significance levels $\alpha = 0.05$ or $\alpha = 0.01$ ?
 And the answer is that these values are somewhat arbitrary and have become common because of tradition.